 Though rent in Abu Dhabi has been astronomical in the past, it’s starting to become more of a tenant’s market.
 Still, expats should expect to pay a large portion of their salary for a modest one-bedroom apartment in a less-than-exclusive area.
 Villas with pools are out of most people’s budgets altogether but are still sought after.

 - CON: It will be difficult to describe where one lives

 Street addresses in Abu Dhabi can be confusing.
 Although the city is divided into different zones and sectors, with streets in each sector numbered, everyone generally still relies on a system of landmarks to explain their address.
 Many people have their mail delivered to their office, but that still leaves food, furniture, guests and a host of other items that need to get to one’s home.
 It is best to figure out a good way to describe where one lives as soon as possible.

 + PRO: Travel opportunities

-Some of the most breath-taking and interesting locations in the world are less than a four-hour flight away: Addis Ababa, the capital of Ethiopia; destinations throughout the Middle East; much of India, Nepal and Sri Lanka; Turkey; Greece; and so much more.
-People take a lot of vacations here, particularly during the hot summer months.
+Some of the most breathtaking and interesting locations in the world are less than a four-hour flight away: the Ethiopian capital Addis Ababa, destinations throughout the Middle East, much of India, Nepal and Sri Lanka, Turkey, Greece, and so much more.
+People in Abu Dhabi take a lot of vacations, particularly during the hot summer months.

 + PRO: A wealth of hospitality options

-Abu Dhabi is expanding at breakneck speed, and if the economic downturn is having an impact, it is not entirely obvious.
+Abu Dhabi is expanding at breakneck speed.
 New five-star hotels – and with them a variety of tasty and trendy eateries – are opening all the time, and not just downtown.
-Yas Island and the area by the Shangri-la Hotel near the Grand Mosque are exploding with new restaurant, bar and nightclub options.
+Yas Island and the area by the Shangri-La Hotel near the Grand Mosque are exploding with new restaurant, bar and nightclub options.